coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-mchip-v23_Repo.md

 You are all set for the next step: Testing Your New Environment!

-# Step 2.5: Testing the Environment

-To test that your installation and packages are working properly.
-We are going to run a specific Environment Testing notebook that is also located in the "dojo-env-setup" folder.

-## Step 2.5) Testing the Environment
+## Step 2.5: Testing the Environment

 To test that your installation and packages are working correctly, You are going to run a specific Environment Testing notebook that is also located in the "dojo-env-setup" folder.